-Santa Barbara County is in attainment of the federal ozone standard but is in nonattainment-transitional for the state eight-hour ozone ambient air quality standard.
-In addition, the County is in nonattainment of the state $PM{10}$ ambient air quality standards.
-The County is either in attainment or unclassified with respect to all other ambient air quality standards.
-Therefore, emissions from all emission units at the stationary source and its constituent facilities must be consistent with the provisions of the USEPA and State approved Clean Air Plans (CAP) and must not interfere with maintenance of the federal ambient air quality standards.
-Under District regulations, any modifications at this stationary source that result in an emissions increase of any nonattainment pollutant exceeding 25 lbs/day must apply BACT (NAR).
-Additional increases may trigger offsets at the source or elsewhere so that there is a net air quality benefit for Santa Barbara County.
-These offset threshold levels are 240 lbs/day for all attainment pollutants and precursors (except carbon monoxide and $PM{2.5}$ ) and 25 tons/year for all non-attainment pollutants and precursors (except carbon monoxide and $PM{2.5}$ .
+Santa Barbara County has not attained the state Ozone and PM{10} air quality standards.
+Therefore, emissions from all emission units at the stationary source and its constituent facilities must be consistent with the provisions of the USEPA and State approved Clean Air Plans (CAP) and must not interfere with progress toward attainment of federal and state ambient air quality standards.
+Under District regulations, any modifications at the source that result in an emission increase of any nonattainment pollutant exceeding 25 lbs/day must apply BACT (NAR).
+Increases above offset thresholds will trigger offsets at the source or elsewhere so that there is a net air quality benefit for Santa Barbara County.
+These offset threshold levels are 240 lbs/day for all attainment pollutants and precursors (except carbon monoxide and $PM{2.5}$) and 25 tons/year for all non-attainment pollutants and precursors (except carbon monoxide and $PM{2.5}$).